iamcc/angular-node/README.md

 Introduction
 ------------

-This project demonstrate how to use angular and node build a system. it uses several framework, including:
+This project demonstrates how to use angular and node to build a system. it uses several framework, including:

 * express
 * angularjs